Nigga: Use in trademarks or brand names

 Until a 2017 ruling by the U.S. Supreme Court in Matal v.
 Tam, the Lanham Act did not permit registration of trademarks containing terms that may disparage persons or bring them into disrepute.
-Registration by the U.S. Patent and Trademark Office (PTO) of terms that are historically considered disparaging to groups of people has been allowed in some circumstances.
-Self-disparaging trademarks have been allowed in some cases where the applicant has shown that the mark as-used is not considered by the relevant group to be disparaging.
+Registration of terms historically considered disparaging to certain groups by the U.S. Patent and Trademark Office (PTO) has been permitted in some circumstances.
+Self-disparaging trademarks have been allowed in cases where the applicant demonstrates that the mark, as used, is not regarded as disparaging by the relevant group.

 In 1995, two men from Houston filed a trademark application with the PTO for the words "Naturally Intelligent God Gifted Africans", and its acronym.
 The application was rejected, as were numerous subsequent applications for variations of the word nigga.
 In 2005, comedian Damon Wayans twice attempted to trademark a brand name called Nigga, "featuring clothing, books, music and general merchandise".
 The PTO refused Wayans' application, stating "the very fact that debate is ongoing regarding in-[ethnic]-group usage, shows that a substantial composite of African-Americans find the term 'nigga' to be offensive".